heligone/spinorialBall/README.md

 https://dotwave.org/quBall3/

 ## License

 The Arduino code was written by Samuel BERNARD-BERNARDET and is licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0)

 Soccer ball (Truncated icosahedron) assembly by Mattias_Selin is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

+The online version is based on an app by David DUMAS  : https://www.dumas.io/luxball